The Aims of the League are:

 - “Family Pens” that can house multiple cats from the same household (such as bonded pairs who cannot be separated from each other)

-Open Days allow members of the public to meet our cats and hopefully give a home to one of our felines.
+Open hours are by appointment only and allow members of the public to meet our cats and hopefully give a home to one of our felines.
 Currently we are operating via appointments – which can be made by phone.
 A member of our rehoming team will introduce our cats and explain their individual needs.
-We believe in being upfront with people and not setting our cats up to fail so we will inform you of any health or behavioral problems a particular cat may have.
+We believe in being upfront with people and not setting our cats up to fail so we will inform you of any health or behavioural problems a particular cat may have.
 If we feel a certain cat may not be suitable to your unique circumstances, we will say so – please do not be offended!

 Tuesday to Friday 11.00am – 2.30pm